MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 ## No standing access / just in time privileges

-Avoid providing permanent "standing" access for any critical impact accounts
+Avoid providing permanent "standing" access for any critical impact accounts.

 Permanent privileges increase business risk by increasing the time an attacker can use the account to do damage.
 Temporary privileges force attackers targeting an account to either work within the limited times the admin is already using the account or to initiate privilege elevation (which increases their chance of being detected and removed from the environment).

 Grant privileges required only as required using one of these methods:

-- **Just in time:** Enable Azure AD Privileged Identity Management (PIM) or a third party solution to require following an approval workflow to obtain privileges for critical impact accounts
+- **Just in time:** Enable Azure AD Privileged Identity Management (PIM) or a third party solution to require following an approval workflow to obtain privileges for critical impact accounts.

 - **Break glass:** For rarely used accounts, follow an emergency access process to gain access to the accounts.
 This is preferred for privileges that have little need for regular operational usage like members of global admin accounts.

 ## Emergency access or 'Break Glass' accounts

-Ensure you have a mechanism for obtaining administrative access in case of an emergency
+Ensure you have a mechanism for obtaining administrative access in case of an emergency.

 While rare, sometimes extreme circumstances arise where all normal means of administrative access are unavailable.